ngc436/awesome-vertical-federated-learning/README.md

 VFL-related (hetero in FATE terminology) features:
 * privacy-preserving strategies: SSHE and FedPass
+* hetero-nn framework

 <a name="Stalactite"></a>
 #### Stalactite
 [paper](https://arxiv.org/abs/2409.15558)

+Framework is devoted to make development of VFL systems easier, while providing a real-world settings.

 <a name="fedml"></a>
 ### FedML